howerj/libforth/libforth.md

 * '/'           ( x y -- z )

 Pop two values, divide 'x' by 'y' and push the result onto the stack.
+If 'y' is zero and error message is printed and 'x' and 'y' will remain on the stack, but execution will continue on as normal.

 * '\<'          ( x y -- z )

 Pop two values, compare them (y < x) and push the result onto the stack.

+* '\>'          ( x y -- z )

+Pop two values, compare them (y > x) and push the result onto the stack.

 * 'exit'        ( -- )